 The Advanced Placement (AP) Program offers students the opportunity to study university level courses and earn college credit through standardized exams.

 Taipei American School currently offers more than twenty Advanced Placement examinations in a variety of subject areas.
 A prescribed curriculum is followed, and a standardized external examination prepared by the College Board is administered by the school in May of each year.
 College catalogs generally contain an accurate description of an institution‘s policy on placement, and what credit, if any, is given for an Advanced Placement examination.
 This will include any exceptions or qualifications to granting the credit, as well as procedures for applying for such credit.
-Students must be enrolled in the AP course to be eligible to sit for the AP exam.
+All students who take AP courses must sit the AP exam in order to receive AP credit and weighted grade.

 Political Science & Forensics